List of Superman & Lois characters: Lana Lang

-Lana Lang (portrayed by Emmanuelle Chriqui; seasons 1-present; Milana Hryschenko as a child, Sara Rizk when in grade school, Emma Newton as a teenager) is an old friend of Clark and the loan officer at Smallville Bank.
+Lana Lang (portrayed by Emmanuelle Chriqui Milana Hryschenko as a child, Sara Rizk when in grade school, Emma Newton as a teenager) is an old friend of Clark and the loan officer at Smallville Bank.
 She is married to Kyle and the mother of Sophie and Sarah.
 In addition, she is also the cheerleader coach at Smallville High School.
 Due to what Tal-Rho did in Smallville causing the civilians to blame her and Kyle, Lana becomes appalled when she overhears Mayor George Dean talking negative things about them.
 Lana and Kyle are later forgiven by the citizens of Smallville following Tal-Rho's defeat.